prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 2: Create AdMobInterstitialMediationUtils

-The `AdMobInterstitialMediationUtils` is a helper class, wich performs certain utilty work for `MediationInterstitialAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.
+The `AdMobInterstitialMediationUtils` is a helper class, wich performs certain utilty work for the `MediationInterstitialAdUnit`, like passing the targeting keywords to adapters.

 #### Step 3: Create MediationInterstitialAdUnit

-The `MediationInterstitialAdUnit` is part of Prebid mediation API.
-This class is responsible for making bid request and providing the winning bid and targeting keywords to mediating SDKs.
+The `MediationInterstitialAdUnit` is part of the prebid mediation API.
+This class is responsible for making a bid request and providing the winning bid and targeting keywords to mediating SDKs.

 If you need to make a bid request for `video` ad - provide the respective ad format `AdUnitFormat.VIDEO` to the constructor of `MediationInterstitialAdUnit`: